Network Devices

 net_device is the kernel C structure representing a network device.
 Both physical and virtual devices are represented using this structure.

-For the kernel, any network device is the same and treats exactly the same way.
-It's only difference comes from who creates it.
+For the kernel, every network device is the same.
+It treats them all the same way.
+The only difference is who creates it.

 How physical and virtual devices created